 To have earned the love and respect of a community with a reputation for brutal skullduggery is Chribba's greatest accomplishment.
 It's why I can't help but feel a twinge of sadness when he admits he doesn't play that much anymore.
 "I was involuntarily retired, in a sense," he shrugs.
 "The need for brokering is way, way less than it was."

-Last year, CCP Games released the which rolled out new kinds of player-owned space stations that dramatically changed many aspects of EVE Online.
-But while Citadel is a massively popular addition to the game, it had one casualty: "It killed the supercapital brokering market overnight," Chribba explains.
+In 2016, CCP Games released the Citadel expansion which rolled out new kinds of player-owned space stations that dramatically changed many aspects of EVE Online.
+But while Citadel is a popular addition to the game, it had one casualty: "It killed the supercapital brokering market overnight," Chribba explains.

-The largest citadels, —if you can forgive the Star Wars analogy—are big enough that supercapitals can dock inside of them.
+The largest citadels, veritable Death Stars in their own right—if you can forgive the Star Wars analogy—are big enough that supercapitals can dock inside of them.
 Players can now transfer them without all the tension or risk of doing it in open space, and after over a decade of business, Chribba's Third-Party Service is obsolete.

 When I ask Chribba how that feels, he shrugs.
 "It's good and bad.
 I loved to be in that position, it was nice to be admired, but at the same time it put a lot of pressure and stress on me.
 I saw a need for something that wasn't provided for, so my goal was always to provide something until it wasn't needed or something better comes along.
 With brokering, there wasn't a feature or function for this, but now there is."